Government should listen to the messages shared on this day of action

 Only then will they be giving EU nationals the dignity, and the respect, that both the ECHR and Amber Rudd herself claims they should have.

 Rachel Finnegan is Campaigns Assistant at the Labour Campaign for Human RightsLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.